Design secrets of the world's flags

 Flags with the dot were seen at a practice hockey match just days before the Olympics, fueling diplomatic tensions between South Korea and Japan, which opened a permanent exhibition in Tokyo last month illustrating Takeshima and other territories that fuel separate disputes with China.
 In response to Japan's complaints, South Korea's unification ministry has confirmed that only a version of the flag without the dot will be used during the games, the one that's been approved by the International Olympic Committee.

-It will be the last flag to enter the parade, as the host country traditionally closes it.
+It was the last flag to enter the parade, as the host country traditionally closes it.
 Greece, the nation who originated the Olympic Games, always opens the parade, while the rest of the order is alphabetical according to the language of the host nation.
-This will lead to an interesting opening quintet, based on the Korean alphabet: Greece, Ghana, Nigeria (making its Winter Olympics debut), South Africa, Netherlands.
+This led to an interesting opening quintet, based on the Korean alphabet: Greece, Ghana, Nigeria (making its Winter Olympics debut), South Africa, Netherlands.

-Just 91 flags will parade in Pyeongchang, as opposed to the 207 seen at the 2016 Summer games in Rio.
+Just 91 flags paraded in Pyeongchang, as opposed to the 207 seen at the 2016 Summer games in Rio.
 However, two of those flown in Rio were virtually identical: Chad and Romania.

 "What happened was that once communist rule ended, Romania got rid of a badge it had in the middle, but then Chad complained, as that made it identical to their flag," Bartram said.
 (In reality, the blue strip of Chad's flag is darker than that of Romania's.)